coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-wallet-config.md

 #### Latest Core Testnet (1114)

 Core's latest testnet, Core Testnet2 with `chainID 1114`, is now live and the recommended testing environment for Core blockchain.
 It supports BTC Testnet4 for staking, unlike the previous version (`chainID 1115`).
-The old testnet, Core Testnet, is not deprecated and will no longer be maintained.
+The old testnet, Core Testnet, is now deprecated and no longer maintained.
 :::